No front against BJP will be possible without Congress : Avinash | Politics

 No front against BJP will be possible without Congress : Avinash

-The visit will not have any impact on the present coalition of JMM, Congress and RJD in Jharkhand, he said.Rao was in Ranchi on Friday to hand over cheques of Rs 10 lakh to the families of two Army martyrs of the 2020 Galwan attack as promised by him.
+The visit will not have any impact on the present coalition of JMM, Congress and RJD in Jharkhand, he said.Rao had met Chief Minister Hemant Soren when he was in Ranchi on Friday to hand over cheques of Rs 10 lakh to the families of two Army martyrs of the 2020 Galwan attack as promised by him.

 - Country: